-The Company has an obligation with a third party pursuant to a technology transfer agreement whereby the Company will be required to pay a \$500,000 milestone payment upon approval by the FDA of a new drug application for VOS.
+We have an obligation with a third party pursuant to a technology transfer agreement whereby we will be required to pay a \$500,000 milestone payment upon approval by the FDA of a new drug application for VOS.
 Upon commercialization, a 2% royalty on net sales of VOS will also be payable.
-Alternatively, if the Company licenses VOS, 10% of any licensing fees will be payable to the third party.
-The Company also has the right at any time and at its sole discretion to make a single payment of \$5.0 million to the third party which will extinguish all obligations to the third party.
+Alternatively, if we license VOS, 10% of any licensing fees will be payable to the third party.
+We also have the right at any time and at our sole discretion to make a single payment of \$5.00 million to the third party which will extinguish all obligations to the third party.
 Currently the future payments made pursuant to this agreement are not probable.
 Such matters are subject to many uncertainties and therefore, no amounts have been accrued related to the agreement.
+Subsequent to the period ended June 30, 2020 we terminated this technology transfer agreement and the termination included a payment of \$1.00 million to the third party.